-FCGMA approved an ordinance to establish an allocation system for the Oxnard Subbasin and the Pleasant Valley Basin PVB-on October 23, 2019.
-The purpose of this ordinance is to facilitate adoption and implementation of the GSP and to ensure that the Oxnard Subbasin and PVB-the Pleasant Valley Basin are operated within their sustainable yields.
-It is not the purpose of the ordinance to determine or alter water right entitlements, including those which that may be asserted pursuant to California Water Code sSections 1005.1, 1005.2, or 1005.4.
-A comprehensive water allocation system for groundwater users in the Subbasin is under development by FCGMA, with ongoing contributions from stakeholder groups.
-This allocation system will allow for long term sustainable management of the groundwater resources of the Subbasin.
+FCGMA approved an ordinance to establish an allocation system for the Oxnard Subbasin and the Pleasant Valley Basin on October 23, 2019.
+The purpose of this ordinance is to facilitate adoption and implementation of the GSP and to ensure that the Oxnard Subbasin and the Pleasant Valley Basin are operated within their sustainable yields.
+It is not the purpose of the ordinance to determine or alter water right entitlements, including those that may be asserted pursuant to California Water Code Sections 1005.1, 1005.2, or 1005.4.